weedge/pipeline-go/README.md

 - **Rich Set of Processors**: Includes a variety of built-in processors for common tasks:
     - **Filtering**: `FrameFilter` (based on a function) and `TypeFilter` (based on frame type).
     - **Aggregation**: `SentenceAggregator`, `GatedAggregator`, `HoldFramesAggregator`, and `HoldLastFrameAggregator`.
+    - **Output Processing**: Simple `OutputProcessor` for basic frame handling, and advanced `AdvancedOutputProcessor` and `OutputFrameProcessor` for complex output scenarios with async processing, interruption handling, and metrics support.
 - **Extensible**: Easily create your own custom processors by implementing the `IFrameProcessor` interface.
 - **Concurrency-Safe**: Designed with concurrency in mind, using Go channels and goroutines for asynchronous processing.
 - **Async Processing**: `AsyncFrameProcessor` enables asynchronous frame handling with interruption support.